sqfmi/badgy/README.md

 ### Rev 2A

-This revision of Badgy adds USB programming capacbility with the CH340 USB-UART controller.
+This revision of Badgy adds USB programming capability with the CH340 USB-UART controller.
 It also has two additional jumper pads: 1) ADC broken out if you choose to measure the battery voltage 2) jumper pad for driving other E-ink displays (e.g. 2.13" flexible E-ink).
 This version has a hardware bug that causes Badgy to not work on battery power, full description with hacks/fixes described here https://github.com/sqfmi/badgy/issues/20.

 ### Rev 1